Apartment Repair Request App

 My end-to-end ambition blinded me early in the process, which resulted in inadequate time for additional usability tests, validations and building new designs with user feedback.

 After designing a working prototype for my core user journey, I uncovered issues with unresolved edge cases.
-These gaps have lead me to design actionable steps and revisit potential solutions.
+These gaps have lead me to design actionable steps and revisit potential solutions for the next segment of designs.

 Taking stock of all the positive points of the project,

-I would like to revisit the core User Journey strategies to explore alternative design solutions and challenge myself with designing a high-fidelity interactive prototype and deep dive into further case studies.
+I would like to revisit the Core User Journey strategy to explore alternative design solutions and challenge myself with designing a high-fidelity interactive prototype and deep dive into further case studies.

-It would be an exciting challenge to explore Gamification techniques for experience design as well as continuing the development for Tablet devices.
+It would be an exciting challenge to further explore Gamification techniques for this experience design as well as continuing the development for the Tablet devices.